Consistent Manifold Representation for Topological Data Analysis: Convergence of graph Laplacians

 The geometric prior assumes that the set of points that have positive sampling density is a smooth manifold $\mathcal{M} \equiv \{x \in \mathbb{R}^n \, : \, q(x)>0\}$ where $q$ is a smooth sampling density.
+(This is a natural definition since regions of zero density will not be observed in data sets.)
 Some weak assumptions on the manifold $\mathcal{M}$ are required.
 The theory of \cite{belkin2003laplacian,diffusion} assumes that the manifold is compact, implying that the density $q$ must be bounded away from zero on $\mathcal{M}$.
-The theory of \cite{heinthesis,Hein1,hein2} showed that this assumption could be relaxed, and together with the statistical analysis in \cite{BH14} allows a large class of noncompact manifolds with densities that are not bounded below.
-In this article we require $\mathcal{M}$ to have injectivity radius bounded below and curvature bounded above; these technical assumptions hold for all compact manifolds and were introduced to allow application to noncompact manifolds in \cite{heinthesis}.
+The theory of \cite{heinthesis,Hein1,hein2} showed that this assumption could be relaxed, and together with the statistical analysis in \cite{BH14} allows a large class of noncompact manifolds with densities that are not bounded away from zero.
+(Note that since $q$ is continuous, if $\mathcal{M}$ is compact the minimum value of $q$ cannot be zero since it is attained on $\mathcal{M}$ which is defined to have nonzero density.)
+In this article we require $\mathcal{M}$ to have injectivity radius bounded below and curvature (intrinsic and extrinsic) bounded above; these technical assumptions hold for all compact manifolds and were introduced to allow application to noncompact manifolds in \cite{heinthesis}.